AlyHdr/Multi-Agent-Project-2019/README.md

 4. Search for Server artifact
 5. Update its members and content time to time
 6. When receive a create forum signal from user agent, make artifact to forum community
+7. Focus on the artifact
+8. Get signal to update servers forum list when member update or start a forum

 ### iv.Artifacts Specification
 #### MailBox Artifact